How Experian Boost Works

 Its clean graphics allow you to see your credit score immediately and whether or not you’ve qualified for a boost.
 The service also allows you to see, at a glance, which credit bracket you fall into: poor, fair, good, very good, or excellent.

-Like any service related to your credit history, Experian Boost requires you to provide some personal information so it’s worthwhile having these details at hand.
+Like any service related to your credit history, Experian Boost requires you to provide some personal information, so having these details is worthwhile.

 Experian Boost is a free feature, which means you won’t pay a monthly or annual fee.
 You can, however, purchase additional Experian services If you’d like to receive a more comprehensive picture of your credit history.

 The Experian CreditWorks℠ Premium package, for example, costs $24.99 per month following a free 7 day trial.
 As well as being able to see credit report information held by all 3 credit reporting agencies (Experian, Equifax and Transunion), you’ll have access to ID theft monitoring and prevention features and receive daily updates on your credit scores.